MarekJanu/front-end_project/README.md

 **We suggest you work through the tickets from top to bottom.**

+## Available Functionality

+You will only be able to complete front end tickets that have the associated behaviour implemented in your back end application.
+For example, you will be unable to complete front end _ticket 10: Sort articles_ if you haven't completed back end _ticket 10: GET /api/articles (queries)_.
+We suggest that you complete _all_ the core task tickets on your front end trello that you are able to at this stage.
+Once you have done this, you are welcome to return to your back end project one ticket at a time to allow you to continue with front end tickets.

 ## Git Branching and Pull Requests

 You will be working on each ticket on a new **branch**.